Install Node.js from https://nodejs.org/

 return tools

-get_tools() connects to the MCP server, discovers all available tools, and returns them as LangChain StructuredTool objects.
-These are fully compatible with llm.bind_tools() and ToolNode().
+get_tools() connects to the MCP server, discovers all the tools, and returns them as LangChain StructuredTool objects.
+These work directly with llm.bind_tools() and ToolNode().

 Async Agent Node